meanllbrl/fetch_local_db/README.md

 # Fetch Local Database Package

 This package is designed to help reduce Firebase usage and lower Google bills by efficiently managing data synchronization between Firestore and a local SQLite database.
-It primarily focuses on fetching data from Firestore that is missing in the local SQLite database, reducing the Firestore document count.
+It primarily focuses on fetching data from Firestore that is missing in the local SQLite database, reducing the Firestore document read count.

 ## Features